Documentation

 Public marketplace page showing one vehicle listing and a public badge

-A marketplace page gives customers one place to browse public or customer-facing listings.
+The vehicle marketplace gives customers one place to browse cars listed for sale.

 Before you start

-• Turn on the public facility page in Settings > Website & signup.
+• Turn on Public Facility Pages in Settings > Website & customer app.

 • Decide who should see the marketplace: everyone, all Car Storage Software users, or only your customers.